sepsis-omics/tutorials/docs/modules/fastqc/index.md

 ## Input files

+See [here](/modules/galaxy/index.md) for information about how to start with Galaxy, and [here](/modules/data-dna/index.md) for the link to import the "Galaxy history of input files" for this tutorial, if you don't already have them in your history.

 - We will use the paired-end read set from our Galaxy history.
 - These are the files <fn>mutant_R1.fastq</fn> and <fn>mutant_R2.fastq</fn>.
-- If you don't have these FASTQ files in your current Galaxy history see how to get them [here](/modules/galaxy/index.md).
 - FASTQ is a file format for sequence reads that displays quality scores for each of the sequenced nucleotides.
 For more information about FASTQ format see this [link](https://en.wikipedia.org/wiki/FASTQ_format).
 - We will evaluate the <fn>mutant_R1.fastq</fn> reads using the FastQC tool.